vbhosle/cab-management-tdd/TESTLIST.md

 1. Onboard various cities where cab services are provided.
    - if no city is onboarded, then book fails with NoCabServiceInTheCity
    - if a city is onboarded, and cab is not registered, then book fails with CabNotAvailableException
+   - two cities onboarded with no cab registered.
+Booking in two cities fails with CabNotAvailableException.
+Booking in non-registered city fails with CityNotOnboardedException
    - if a city is onboarded, and cab is registered and ON_TRIP, then book fails with CabNotAvailableException
    - if a city is onboarded, and cab is registered and IDLE, then booking succeeds.
    - trying to onboard a city that is already onboarded, fails with CityAlreadyOnboardedException